 - Cleaning chemicals remain in the system during the whole process, ensuring a thorough completion of the job

 - The Magnacleanse’s drain valve offers improved control when releasing system pressure during the power flush process

-Here at B T Morgan Heating Engineers, with every MagnaCleanse Flush we will include a MagnaClean filter.
-Magnetic filters are recommended as best practice, they will save you money on your fuel bills and reduce expensive maintenance costs for the life of your boiler.
-This is included in our price.
+Here at B T Morgan Heating Engineers, with every MagnaCleanse Flush, we will include a MagnaClean filter.
+Magnetic filters are best practice, saving you money on your fuel bills and reduce expensive maintenance costs for the life of your boiler.
+We’ll even included it in our final price!

 How much is a power flush?